johniosios/Meridian/README.md

 # Meridian

-Private, on-device AI analysis of your Apple Watch data.
+Private, on-device AI analysis of your Apple Health data.
 No backend, no account, no data leaving your iCloud.

 <div align="center">
   <img src="assets/icon.png" width="160" alt="Meridian" />